I’ve been feeling like the elephant man lately.

 The side that I applied the coconut oil to healed days before the other side.
 While all trace of the cold sore had disappeared from the coconut oil side, it was still there in all its unsightly glory on the non-coconut oil side.

 And so I can confirm with my little experiment that coconut oil does encourage the healing process.

-If you’re unlucky enough to be infected with the cold sore virus, then the occasional outbreak is inevitable and something to be born stoically.
+If you’re unlucky enough to be infected with the cold sore virus, then the occasional outbreak is inevitable and something to be borne stoically.
 However, you can reduce the severity and duration of the cold sore by applying tea tree oil and later coconut oil to the affected area.